nats-io/nats-site/content/doc/writing_applications/connecting.md

 ### Buffering Messages During Reconnect Attempts

 There is another setting that comes in to play during reconnection.
 This setting controls how much memory the client library will hold in the form of outgoing messages while it is disconnected.
-During a short reconnect, the client will generally allow applications to publish messages.
-But those messages, because the server is offline, will be cached in the client.
+During a short reconnect, the client will generally allow applications to publish messages but because the server is offline, will be cached in the client.
 The library will then send those messages on reconnect.
 When the maximum reconnect buffer is reached, messages will no longer be publishable by the client.

 {{< partial "doc/reconnect_5mb.html" >}}